A Survey on Multimodal Large Language Models: Evaluation

 The above evaluation methods are usually limited to a small range of selected tasks or datasets, lacking a comprehensive quantitative comparison.
-To this end, some efforts have endeavored to develop new benchmarks specially designed for MLLMs~\cite{lamm, video-chatgpt, xu2023lvlm}.
+To this end, some efforts have endeavored to develop new benchmarks specially designed for MLLMs~\cite{mme,mmbench,mm-vet,seed-bench,mathvista,mmmu,hallusionbench}.
 For example, Fu \etal~\cite{mme} construct a comprehensive evaluation benchmark MME that includes a total of 14 perception and cognition tasks.
 All instruction-answer pairs in MME are manually designed to avoid data leakage.
-10 advanced MLLMs are evaluated with detailed leaderboards and analyses.
-LAMM-Benchmark~\cite{lamm} is proposed to evaluate MLLMs quantitatively on a variety of 2D/3D vision tasks.
-Video-ChatGPT~\cite{video-chatgpt} proposes a quantitative evaluation framework for video-based conversational models, which incorporates two types of assessments, \ie, evaluation of video-based generative performance and zero-shot question-answering.
+MMBench~\cite{mmbench} is a benchmark specifically designed for evaluating multiple dimensions of model capabilities, using ChatGPT to match open responses with pre-defined choices.
+Video-ChatGPT~\cite{video-chatgpt} and Video-Bench~\cite{ning2023video} focus on video domains and propose specialized benchmarks as well as evaluation tools for assessment.
+There are also evaluation strategies designed to evaluate a specific aspect of the model~\cite{multiinstruct}, as exemplified by POPE~\cite{li2023evaluating} for assessment of hallucination degree.